Hannah Jeter

 Hannah Jeter (née Davis; born May 5, 1990) is an American model and television host best known for her appearances in the Sports Illustrated Swimsuit Issue, including the cover of the 2015 edition.

 Early life

 Hannah Davis was born and raised on Saint Thomas, in the U.S. Virgin Islands, the youngest of three children of Deborah (née Behm) and Conn Davis.
 She stated that the best part of growing up there was "the friendly people, great weather and waking up to the sound of the waves on the beach".
+Her mother is Irish, German, and Scottish, while her father is Italian, Syrian, English, and distantly Jamaican.

 Career

 Professionally, Jeter appeared in campaigns for Ralph Lauren, Blue Label and walked in their 2006 Spring/Summer runway show.
 She was additionally the face of the Ralph Lauren fragrance, Ralph Rocks.

 Jeter appeared on two individual covers for the Italian magazine D in 2006, Mexico's Elle in August 2009, France's FHM in September 2012 and South Africa's FHM in April 2013.

 She modeled for Victoria's Secret as well as American Eagle Outfitters, Tommy Hilfiger, and Levi's.
 Jeter has appeared in televised advertisements as the DirecTV Genie, and appears in a series of ads for the same company.

 Jeter appeared in five editions of the Sports Illustrated Swimsuit Issue, from 2013 to 2017, and was the cover model of the 2015 issue.

 In 2015, she appeared in a bit part in the comedy film Vacation, as a flirtatious young woman driving a red Ferrari.

 She hosted Project Runway: Junior from 2015 to 2017.

 Jeter was first professionally billed under her married name in August 2016.